 Specs

-- Highlights: Compatible with many attachments, Customizable weight
+- Highlights: Compatible with many attachments, customizable weight, limited lifetime warranty

 Best Cable Machine for Home Gym: Titan Fitness Functional Trainer